Krissuuu/MAVLink-Drone-for-Android/README.md

 After you select the connection method, click "CONNECT" and if the connection is successful, "Pixhawk Status" will be displayed as "Connected".

-If you use Wi-Fi, you need to change the Broker path, please refer to the figure below.
+If you use Wi-Fi, you need to change the Socket path, please refer to the figure below.

 ![](https://i.imgur.com/5cSE3v8.png)